 Numerous challenges lie before Māori.
 These include the incidence of certain diseases, such as diabetes, heart disease and cancers.
 Although more Māori are becoming educated, literacy rates are still a cause for concern, housing is poor in certain areas of the country, and unemployment rates have been consistently higher than for Pākehā.
 The state of the Māori language and the application of Māori cultural knowledge in modern New Zealand life are still debated.
 Finally, there is the question of the identity of Māori as a distinct people in an increasingly diverse yet integrated society.

 Māori now represent a major and influential dimension within New Zealand’s society and culture.
 While a great deal has been written about the negative effects of colonisation upon Māori, at times Māori have exhibited great inventiveness, ingenuity and resourcefulness, sometimes in very hostile circumstances.
-Some historians have praised 19th-century pā design as innovative and effective.
-The creation of ocean-going craft to cross vast distances is almost iconic in world history.
+Historians have praised 19th-century pā design as innovative and effective.
+The Polynesians’ creation of ocean-going craft able to cross vast distances is an iconic event in world history.

 The art of adaptation